 Forgiveness softens the calcification surrounding the heart, ending the suffering that comes with holding ourselves or another outside the circle of our love and compassion.

 By forgiving you for your tragic mistakes, I set myself free.
-With every merciful breath I release toxic emotional buildup from my own cells.
+With every merciful breath, deep into my lungs, I release toxic emotional buildup from my own cells.